giuliov/db-testing/README.md

 az container create --resource-group $RESOURCE_GROUP --file _temp.yaml -o tsv
 ```

+Note the trick to replace environment variable values in the YAML file.
 The command will take a couple of minutes to create the VM and pull the image from the registry.

 Look in the Portal the actions then the logs.